Phone: (314) 776-3300

 I taught Social Studies in New York State in the 1960s and then practiced law there.
 In 2001, I moved to Missouri to be with family.
 In 2002 I was certified by the Missouri Department of Secondary and Elementary Education in Social Studies (7 – 12) and Special Education (K – 12).

-In 2002 I also started my third career, teaching (now, in Special Education); first, at Central VPA High School for 15 years, moving to Gateway STEM High School in 2017.
+In 2002 I also started my third career, teaching in St. Louis (now, in Special Education); first, at Central VPA High School for 15 years, moving to Gateway STEM High School in 2017.

 In the 2013/2014 academic year I was assigned to teach American History in the Social Studies Department and as a Special Education co-teacher in English, Social Studies and Mathematics.
 I was also the school's debate coach for the winter season.

 I still maintain my New York teaching and law licenses.
-I was the building steward for AFT St. Louis for over thirteen years and one of its area coordinators for eight years I still act as an area coordinator.
+I was the building steward for Local 420 AFT St. Louis for over thirteen years and one of its area coordinators for eight years.
+I still act as an area coordinator and serve on the union's executive board.
 I belong to a local gym.
 I kayak (a little) and bicycle (less).
 I love the teaching profession and believe that my time in the St. Louis Public Schools has been - and continues to be - one of the most rewarding periods of my life.
-I have two sons, ten grandchildren and (for now) one great-grandchild.
+I have two sons, ten grandchildren and (for now) three great-grandchildren.
 Every summer, I travel to different parts of the world for at least a month.
 It helps me to learn about people from everywhere and to then give some of what I've learned to my students.

-I have been honored by AFT St. Louis and The St. Louis Public Schools to be a member of the Internal Board of Review under the St. Louis Plan, a nationally recognized method of mentoring and judging new teachers and older teachers requiring intervention.
-I am happy to give my time in this service to our students and schools.
+I had been honored by AFT St. Louis and The St. Louis Public Schools to be a member of the Internal Board of Review under the St. Louis Plan, a nationally recognized method of mentoring and judging new teachers and older teachers requiring intervention.
+I was happy to give my time in this service to our students and schools for over ten years.